 All issues relevant to a specific service (in relation to the customer) can be covered.
 Applies to all customers that contract the same service — for example, contracting IT support services for everyone who uses a particular IP telephony provider.

 Using a multi-level structure for a large organization reduces the duplication of effort while still providing customization for customers and services.
 Therefore, corporate-level SLAs apply to everybody and every department in that organization; customer level SLAs apply to the department, and so on.

 Let’s use another example.
 Say we are a beverages provider, with tea, coffee, and juices in our service portfolio.
-If customer A wants tea to be provided every morning and evening, coffee before and after lunch, and juices during lunch hours, that’s the customer-specific SLA we have signed with Customer A and that’s how we price the offering.
+If customer A wants a tea to be provided every morning and evening, coffee before and after lunch, and juices during lunch hours, that’s the customer-specific SLA we have signed with that particular customer and that’s how we price the offering.

-And, if we also have a juice stand where we offer juice all the time but at fixed prices, where customers B and C can source their needs, this is a service-based SLA.
+On the other hand, if we also have a stand where we offer juices throughout the day but at fixed prices and where customers B and C can source their needs, this is a service-based SLA.

-So, what does a SLA document typically consist of?
+So what does a SLA document typically consist of?
 Aspects of the service including responsibilities, quality, and availability are agreed on between the service provider and service user.
-Therefore, you should make sure that you can deliver what you say you will deliver, when you say you will deliver it.
+Therefore, you should make sure that you can deliver the promised product at the promised time.